data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/validators.md

 ## Async validator

 You can use a Async function as a validator.
-However, the returned promise will overwrite all other validators (because it is returned last), so you need combine all validators into one function.
+But it **must be first in the validate array**.
+Other async validators will be ignored.
+This rule was created to prevent long asynchronous validation sequences.

+You can either use custom function, or custom validator from validator mapper.

 <RawComponent source="validators/async-validator" />